rcavieses/bibliometric_web_app/docs/guides/firebase_setup.md

 - Make sure your API keys are correctly stored in the `api_keys` collection
 - Check that the user making the request has admin privileges

+### Streamlit Cloud Deployment Issues

+- Verify all secrets are properly configured in the Streamlit dashboard
+- Check the Streamlit logs for any Firebase initialization errors
+- Ensure your Firebase project allows requests from the Streamlit Cloud domain